 All students performing below the 25th%ile will have additional screening to see if they require additional support.
 Tier II and Tier III interventions as well as Specialized Academic Instruction (SAI), for special education students, are supports for students requiring intensive assistance.
 Teachers will identify students who perform in lower ranges and provide differentiated instruction during the day for those students while providing a rigorous education to all students.
+Teachers will also provide Integrated and Designated English Language Development instruction to our English Learners.

-Tier III intervention is provided to those who are within Tier III levels on Fast Bridge, score below standard on the Smarter Balanced Assessment Consortium (SBAC) assessment, and teacher input supports the need.
+Tier III intervention is provided to those who are within Tier III levels on Fastbridge, score below standard on the Smarter Balanced Assessment Consortium (SBAC) assessment, and teacher input supports the need as well.
 English Learners in grades 4 and 5 who meet the following criteria: scored 1 or 2 on CAASPP ELA, scored 2, 3, or 4 on the ELPAC overall, and scored 60% or higher accuracy on the E3D, will receive E3D support either before or during school.
 All ELD Learners will receive designated and integrated instruction in their classrooms on a daily basis.
 Teachers are using the ELD standards to enhance their curriculum across subject matter.
 All English Learners who performed below the 20th percentile on the ELPAC in grades 3-5 are receiving Tier III support from the English Language Interventionist.
 Some also receive support from our trained Instructional Assistants.
 Our Literacy and Language Interventionist uses programs such as Systematic Instruction in Phonological Awareness, Phonics, & Sight Words (SIPPS) as well as E3D, which is an intensive reading comprehension program, either before school or using the pull-out method with student groups during the day.